deepakkum21/Java-Spring-Boot-Cheat-Sheet/Transactional.md

 # Transaction

+- in spring transaction works on `PROXY` based approach

 - ACID
   - **A (Atomicity)**
     - Ensures all operations in `transaction are completed successfully.
 If any operation fails then entire transaction is rolled back`.